rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 to the code I was replacing or to code in the _office.js_ documentation.
 A lot of the improvement comes from using `await` `async` syntax sugar but converting functions to their curried form and figuring out more terse ways to type annotate also results in added clarity and significant syntactic simplification.

-In my book (or in this series:) ), there is no comparing TS to JS, TS is the clear winner.
+In my book, there is just no comparing TS to JS, TS is the clear winner.
 How does TS compare to statically type checked front-end languages that compile to JS and have capable type checkers and solid types (e.g. ReasonML, Elm, PureScript, even Haskell)?
 I am not in a good position to discuss this yet.
 Lots of projects need to stay close to JS, my project at work falls into this group.
 For such projects TS is the right choice IMO.